devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step2.md

 # ---------------------------------------------------------------------------
-# Fill your details to create an
+# Fill your details to create an account